-- Regular, punctual attendance in all classes. - When an absence occurs, the student is responsible for class work missed and must arrange with the teacher to make up assignments, tests, and quizzes. - The student is ultimately responsible to provide notification of an absence. - If a student misses more than half a class they may be considered absent from that class and may be subject to appropriate grade reductions.
+- Regular, punctual attendance in all classes. - When an absence occurs, the student is responsible for class work missed and must arrange with the teacher to make up assignments, tests, and quizzes. - If a student misses more than half a class they may be considered absent from that class and may be subject to appropriate grade reductions.